ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- Salzner and His Crime
+ Salzner and His Crime**

-Henry Salzner the white man who was lynched at 11 40 o clock by the
+Henry Salzner, the white man who was lynched at 11:40 o&#x27;clock by the
-mob was a photographer by trade and son of William Salzner a Cairo
+mob, was a photographer by trade and son of William Salzner, a Cairo
-hide and wool buyer
+hide and wool buyer.

-The public was incensed against him and while a part of the mob was
+The public was incensed against him, and while a part of the mob was
-scouring the city for the negro Alexander time hung heavy on the hands
+scouring the city for the negro, Alexander, time hung heavy on the hands
-of the balance of the mob and when some one suggested Salzner the mob
+of the balance of the mob, and when some one suggested Salzner the mob
-rushed for the county jail where the man wanted was held in the steel
+rushed for the county jail, where the man wanted was held in the steel
-cage
+cage.

-The sheriff and his crowd of deputies were pushed aside and the
+The sheriff and his crowd of deputies were pushed aside, and the
 battering down of the door of the cage was at once begun with a sledge
-hammer that had been secured
+hammer that had been secured.

-The mob found some difficulty in breaking the cage as it is an entirely
+The mob found some difficulty in breaking the cage, as it is an entirely
-steel structure but after a half hour of telling blows upon the door
+steel structure , but after a half hour of telling blows upon the door
-it give way and Salzner was taken The mob rushed in out of the back
+it give way and Salzner was taken.
+The mob rushed in out of the back
-door of the jail
+door of the jail.

 The mob gave Salzner a chance to confess after the rope was around his
-neck but he was so frightened that he could only mumble that his
+neck, but he was so frightened that he could only mumble that his
-sisters did the killing
+sisters did the killing.

-They became furious at this and it was hard work to keep them off
+They became furious at this , and it was hard work to keep them off
-Salzner long enough to give him a chance to pray The mob finally
+Salzner long enough to give him a chance to pray.
+The mob finally
-subsided and a short religious service for the benefit of Salzner s soul
+subsided and a short religious service for the benefit of Salzner&#x27;s soul
-was held in a businesslike manner after which he was strung up the
+was held in a businesslike manner, after which he was strung up, the
-rope being placed over a telegraph pole at Twenty first and Washington
+rope being placed over a telegraph pole at Twenty-first and Washington
-streets
+streets.

 It is said Salzner gave his wife no money for food for herself and two
-small babies One night last July Salzner s wife was found at her home
+small babies.
+One night last July Salzner&#x27;s wife was found at her home
-with her head broken in and a bloody ax was found under the bed the two
+with her head broken in and a bloody ax was found under the bed, the two
-babies playing in the blood Salzner had been seen by neighbors about
+babies playing in the blood.
+Salzner had been seen by neighbors about
-the house early evening and after the crime was discovered Salzner was
+the house early evening, and after the crime was discovered Salzner was
-found at the home of his mother where he often sleep at night All
+found at the home of his mother, where he often sleep at night.
+All
-evidence pointed to Salzner as the murderer of his wife and after the
+evidence pointed to Salzner as the murderer of his wife, and after the
-crime was discovered Mrs Salzner recovered enough to accuse her husband
+crime was discovered Mrs. Salzner recovered enough to accuse her husband
-of the crime
+of the crime.

-Deneen Appealed to Too Late
+**Deneen Appealed to Too

-While Governor Deneen ordered five companies of state militia to
 </td></tr></table>

 ---

-## Cairo - Transcriptions of newspaper articles of interest.md
+## Cairo_-_Transcriptions_of_newspaper_articles_of_interest

 #### From unknown source